FAQs

 Performing a Fuzzy Search

-When you are creating a Custom Field for your database, you have a few choices for the Input Type.
+When creating a Custom Field for your database, you can choose from several different input types.

-Outlined below, is a brief description of each available type of field which you can create, and an example as to how that type of field appears when you are coding.
+Below is a brief description of each available field type, along with an example of how that field appears during coding.

 Date